StephenCleary/iterjs/api.md

 | [equals] | <code>[equals](#equals)</code> | A callback used to determine item equality.
 If not specified, this function uses "Object.is". |

 <a name="iter+findMismatchWith"></a>
-### iter.findMismatchWith(otherIterable, [equals], [defaultValue]) ⇒ <code>Array</code>
+### iter.findMismatchWith(otherIterable, [equals]) ⇒ <code>Object</code>
 Finds the first mismatch between this iter and another iterable.
-Returns a 3-element array containing the value from this iter, the value from the other iter, and the index of the values.
+Returns an object containing the value from this iter, the value from the other iter, and the index of the values.
 If one iterable ends before the other, that iterable's value returned as "undefined".
-If no mismatch is found, then the default value parameter is returned along with an index of -1.
+If no mismatch is found, then this function returns null.

 **Kind**: instance method of <code>[iter](#iter)</code>